vectors

 Returns:

-The trained vector.
+The deserialized steering vector.

 Return type: